espressomd/espresso/doc/sphinx/run.rst

 either the large :attr:`espressomd.system.System.time_step` or the other :attr:`espressomd.system.System.smaller_time_step`.
 Setting :attr:`espressomd.system.System.smaller_time_step` to a positive value turns on the multi-timestepping algorithm.
-The ratio :attr:`espressomd.system.System.time_step`/:attr:`espressomd.system.System.smaller_time_step` *must* be an integer.
 Beads are by default associated with :attr:`espressomd.system.System.time_step`, corresponding to the particle property :attr:`espressomd.particle_data.ParticleHandle.smaller_timestep` set